-USCAP is approved by the American Board of Pathology (ABP) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABP requirements for Maintenance of Certification (MOC).
+USCAP is approved by the American Board of Pathology (ABPath) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABPath requirements for Continuing Certification (CC).
 Registrants must take and pass the post-test in order to claim SAMs credit.

 Physicians can earn a maximum of 9 SAMs credit hours.

 The following faculty reported no relevant financial relationships: Charles Matthew Quick, M.D.; Oluwole Fadare, M.D., Carlos Parra-Herran, M.D., Anna R. Laury, M.D.

 USCAP staff associated with the development of content for this activity reported no relevant financial relationships.
 To earn CME and SAM credit, all learners must take a content-based exam and achieve a minimum score of 80%.
 If learners do not achieve a passing score of 80%, they have the option to retake the exam.
 After you pass the test and complete the evaluation, your certificate of completion will be available to view and print by clicking here.